mattsears/mattsears.github.io/_posts/2011-01-11-easy-multiple-account-management-for-heroku.md

 ---

 Recently, I migrated all of my personal and [business](http://littlelines.com) sites to [Heroku](http://heroku.com).
-Heroku, as you may know, is a fantastic<!--more-->
-service for hosting ruby applications.
+Heroku, as you may know, is a fantastic service for hosting ruby applications.
 Oh, and it's free!

-Like a lot of folks, I keep work and personal items such as email, bank accounts, github, etc in separate accounts.
+Like a lot of folks, I keep work and personal items such as email, bank accounts, github, etc in separate accounts. <!--more-->
 Heroku doesn't really place nice with multiple accounts.

 So how to do we effectively manage multiple Heroku accounts?